JeppeX/asdfbitti.sh/README.md

 ## Usage
 Simply run `sudo ./asdfbitti.sh [path to image]`<br>
 <br>
 If you run out of RAM, it is recommended you change the `$TEMP_DIR` variable.
-The partition offsets are configured for Abitti by default.
+The partition offsets are configured for Abitti's examinee image by default.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.